 92.5% of the students who attend Rotman School of Management find work in their field and MBA graduates can expect to earn $115,000 on average.
 The business school offers over 90 elective courses and students can personalise their learning based on their career aspirations.

 Students at Rotman have excellent opportunities to learn through practical experience.
 The school offers co-op programs with some large global companies, including Amazon, Mercedes Benz, and J.P.
 Morgan.
 You can find out more about the school and the courses they offer here.

 Simon Fraser University Beedie School of Business

 The Beedie School of Business is in Vancouver, which is a hub for international trade, entrepreneurship, and technology in Canada.
-The school that prides itself on emerging markets research and developing environment and innovation technologies has three campuses in the city.
+The school prides itself on emerging markets research, developing environment and innovation technologies, and it has three campuses in the city.